jedpimentel/dicom-loader/README.md

 # THIS IS NOT MEANT TO BE CLEAN CODE, I'm GOIN FASTER THAN USUAL
+there's probably some node packages in there that aren't used
 # dicom-loader
 DICOM is a technical standard for the digital storage and transmission of medical images and related information.